noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.7.

-A figure showing  the deposition of tar (green) at Fraser Cove, Santa Cruz Island, compared to bare rock (red) and barnacle cover (grey) from 1994 - 2014.
-Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+A figure showing  the deposition of tar (green) at Fraser Cove, Santa Cruz Island, compared to bare rock (red) and barnacle cover (grey) from 1994 to 2014.
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details

-Tar deposition percent cover (green) at Fraser Cove, Santa Cruz Island is compared to bare rock (red) and a barnacle complex (_Balanus/Chtamalus_, grey).
+Tar deposition percent cover (green) at Fraser Cove, Santa Cruz Island is compared to bare rock (red) and a barnacle complex (*Balanus/Chtamalus*, grey).
 The park only monitors tar at Fraser Cove and it is believed that tar at this location is from natural seeps.
 There was a slight decline (< 10 percent) in tar cover in 2014 from long-term mean, but tar still covered approximately 50 percent of plots.

 ## Figure App.E.11.8.

-A figure showing tar deposition at Fraser Cove, Santa Cruz Island from 1994 - 2014.
-Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+A figure showing tar deposition at Fraser Cove, Santa Cruz Island from 1994 to 2014.
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details